SamWarden/aave-flash-loaner/README.md

 ### Run local tests

 Hardhat allows you to execute tests in it's own network, but due to the fact that you need to interact with Uniswap, you need to make a fork of a network where the Uniswap is.
 For example - Kovan.

 You can use [AlchemyAPI](https://www.alchemy.com/), then you will can specify the block from which the fork will be made.
 To use AlchemyAPI, create an app in its dashboard and set it's URL to _.env_.
 If the AlchemyAPI URL not setted Infura API will be used.

 **Important: Infura API takes a last block during run test.
-This can lead to different results for the
+This can lead to different results for the same tests**

 ```bash
 npx hardhat test test/FlashSwap.ts